 On the Grill

 Most BBQs will cook in the range of 500 to 550 degrees, so for this we will assume that range.
-Preheat the grill, and when ready place steak on the grill diagonally to the grill rack.
-Cook for about 6 min, then reverse the diagonal for another 6 mins.
-This will give you those cool looking cross hatch grill marks.
-Then turn over the steak, and finish it for about 6/7 mins depending on level of doneness preferred.
-18 minute total will give med/rare; 20 min will be just below medium.
-This is a steak that will present beautifully even cooked into medium, so suite your preference.
+Preheat the grill, and when ready, place steak on the grill diagonally to the grill rack.
+Cook for about 6 minutes, then reverse the diagonal for another 6 minutes.
+This will give you those cool-looking cross-hatch grill marks.
+Then turn over the steak, and finish it for about 6-7 minutes, depending on level of doneness preferred.
+18 minutes total will give med/rare; 20 minutes will be just below medium.
+This is a steak that will present beautifully even cooked into medium, so suit your preference.

 Pan Sear / Oven Finish

-Of the 3, this is by far the simplest.
+Of the three, this is by far the simplest.
 Preheat the oven to 400 degrees.
-Place steak on a rack in a roasting pan; and when ready, place on center oven rack in middle of the oven.
+Place steak on a rack in a roasting pan, and when ready, place on center oven rack in middle of the oven.
 Cook all the way at 400 degrees; med/rare will take about 25-30 minutes.
 Judge the time according to what you are used to, as some ovens will cook hotter or cooler than others.
-Either way, it’ll be in the 30 minute range.
+Either way, it’ll be in the 30-minute range.